k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.3.md

 **For existing installations**:

 - Deploy the TDM LU to the Fabric server.
 The TDM deploy flow runs the Run the **RunTDMDBUpgradeScripts** flow.
-Before the deploy, verify that the TDM interface is updated with the TDM DB connection details.
+Before the deployment, verify that the TDM interface is updated with the TDM DB connection details.

 For more details, read [TDM Upgrade Document](/Release_Notes_And_Upgrade/TDM-V9.3/TDM_Upgrade_Procedure_to_V9.3.pdf).

 ### Create K2masking Schema

-The **k2masking** schema is needed for a TDM implementation in order to support masking or sequence handling.
+The **k2masking** schema is required for a TDM implementation to support masking or sequence handling.
 The **k2masking** schema is **automatically created** by the **TDM LU's deploy.flow** upon the deployment of the TDM LU to Fabric.
 Alternatively, you can run the **masking-create-cache-table.flow** from the library of Broadway examples or run the **create_masking_cache_table.sql** of the [TDM Library](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md) to create the **K2masking** schema if needed.

 ### Add Permission Groups Mapping to the TDM

 The TDM Portal application is pre-integrated with the [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logs into the Fabric Web Framework, and **Fabric authenticates the user**.
-The TDM Portal gets the **user id** and the user's **Fabric roles** from the user's session and **identifies the user type (Permission Group) by their Fabric roles**.
+The TDM Portal retrieves the **user ID** and the user's **Fabric roles** from the user's session and **identifies the user type (Permission Group) based on their Fabric roles**.

 The mapping of each Fabric role to a TDM Permission Group is done by the [Permission Groups Mapping](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md) TDM window and is kept in [permission_groups_mapping TDM DB table](/articles/TDM/tdm_architecture/02_tdm_database.md#permission_groups_mapping).

-After installing TDM, the admin user must [log into the TDM Portal](/articles/TDM/tdm_gui/01_tdm_gui_overview.md#tdm-gui---login), open the [Permission Groups Mapping window](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md) and define the Permission Group mapping of each user's group (= Fabric role).
-This process is done in order to enable the TDM users to use the TDM Portal based on their Permission Groups.
+After installing TDM, the admin user must [log into the TDM Portal](/articles/TDM/tdm_gui/01_tdm_gui_overview.md#tdm-gui---login), open the [Permission Groups Mapping window](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md), and define the Permission Group mapping of each user's group (= Fabric role).
+This process enables TDM users to access the TDM Portal based on their assigned Permission Groups.